morbrian/carnd-vdat/README.md

 The [find_cars](./lessons_functions.py) function performs a sliding window search on an image.
 It uses and overlapping grid approach to partition the larger image into smaller overlapping images which can be fed to the classifier to decide if a vehicle is present.

-For each sub-partition of the grid where a vehicle is found, the bounding box corners of the partition are stored.
+We used a `cells_per_step=1` because it helped match the vehicles more often, while higher values resulte in faster processing but more failed matches.
+We chose [three scales](./vdat-pipeline.py) (0.8, 1.2, 1.8) across the search area.
+This helped match vehicles independent of their distance from the camera.

 The grid itself covers only the bottom portion of the image where vehicles are likely to appear.
 The image below shows an example of how the overlapping grid appears.